The most famous waterfall in Iceland.

 The word might look like some sort of seabird fragranced aerosol deodorant for men, but in Icelandic it means something like gold waterfall – or 'Golden Falls', if you will.
-This despite the fact that it is clearly brown – but that doesn’t sound as good.
-Then again, it doesn’t make it any less of an awe inspiring pearl of nature either, and a real standout gem among the hundreds of spectacular waterfalls in Iceland.
+This despite the fact that it is clearly tinged with brown – but that doesn’t sound as good.
+Then again, it doesn’t make it any less of an awe inspiring natural gem either, and a real standout one among the hundreds of spectacular waterfalls in Iceland.

 Because when looked at all together Gullfoss is probably one of the most remarkable natural experiences in Europe and it stays with people for life.
 In short (and to take an easy marketing opportunity), it really is ‘WOW’.

 Most people combine a trip to Gullfoss with other attractions in a trip usually called the Golden Circle.
 A circle because it starts and ends in the same spot – usually Reykjavík.
 And golden because it takes in at least three of Iceland’s most famous tourist attractions: Gullfoss, Geysir and Þingvellir.